A Nightmare on Elm Street Part 4: The Dream Master

 Now firmly marketed at the MTV generation, this entry also boasts a soundtrack positively laden with rad rock songs popular at the time.
 The sets are even more elaborate and the SFX enhanced dream sequences much more audacious.
 Heavily stylised lighting provides the film with a comic-book feel, and at times it even resembles a music video.
 While impressively warped dream logic again prevails, tension is completely absent; it’s all about spectacle now, not chills.
 Freddy is wide out in the open for all to see, and exudes none of the menace he used to.

 As with the earlier films, generational conflict and familial strife are again evident here; which at least goes some way to emphasising the teens’ vulnerability.
-Kristen’s mother is still a cold-hearted bitch, and Alice’s alcoholic father neglects her and her brother.
+Kristen’s mother is still as cold-hearted as ever, and Alice’s alcoholic father neglects her and her brother.
 Broken families and teenagers having to grow up fast seem to be the norm on Elm Street, and while the films had now become cartoonish rather than scary, they still retain the modicum of a frosty edge because of this aspect.
 Things even get a little Craven-esque when Alice explains Aristotle’s theories on dreams and how to control them.
 Apparently Aristotle believed that during sleep, the soul roams free.
 What it sees are dreams, and only skilled dreamers are able to control what they see.
 To their credit, all the Elm Street movies featured strong female characters at the heart of their stories (even Part 2’s male protagonist was flanked by a level-headed and strong willed girlfriend) who have to use their resourcefulness and channel their resilience to escape Krueger’s slashing clutches.
 As Alice, Lisa Wilcox delivers a sincere performance, ensuring the audience sympathises with her.
 She undergoes a rites of passage transformation, developing from a shy and awkward girl into a veritable force to be reckoned with, much like Nancy did in the original.
 This adds to the super-hero feel of the story, and in a nice twist, she even comes to the rescue of her jock-boyfriend.

 As the film races towards its climax, the special effects team go into overtime, supplying all manner of jaw-dropping spectacles, including trapped souls bursting out of Krueger’s body and a cinema screen that sucks its audience into the film.
 The showdown takes places in a psychedelically gothic church which would inform the tone and atmosphere of the follow up film.
 Amongst the admittedly impressive production design is a haunting and dilapidated version of Nancy’s house from the first film; now as much a part of the series as Krueger.
 In her analytical studies of the slasher film (Men, Women and Chain Saws), Carol Clover identifies one of the common motifs of the sub-genre as ‘the Terrible Place’; usually a house.
 Quite why Nancy’s house has become a recurring motif with such connotations in the series isn’t clear.
 As far as we know, Krueger never lived there; in fact, it was where he was defeated by Nancy in the first film.
-Perhaps certain spooky folklore has attached itself to the place in the reality of the film, or maybe I’m just reading too much into it.
-I probably am, you know.
+Perhaps certain spooky folklore has attached itself to the place in the reality of the film.
 Nevertheless, its use in the sequels as a place where kids are drawn to in their nightmares is creepily realised.

 The Dream Master was the Elm Street series’ pinnacle of success.
 Its overblown fantastical death scenes and portrayal of Krueger as a wise-cracking bogey-clown are what the series is now famed for.
 While it is a well made film, and as entertaining as fantasy-horror gets, its deliberate crowd pleasing/pandering aspects strip it of any suspense or emotional impact, and it’s as far removed from the foreboding darkness of the original film as is possible.